contagon/handbook/handbook/10-aaronic-priesthood.md

 ### 10.4.1 Calling, Sustaining, and Setting Apart

-The bishop calls one or two priests to be his assistants in leading the priests quorum.
-A member of the bishopric may also call a quorum secretary.A member of the bishopric calls the deacons and teachers quorum presidents.
+[[AO]]The bishop calls one or two priests to be his assistants in leading the priests quorum.
+A member of the bishopric may also call a quorum secretary.

+A member of the bishopric calls the deacons and teachers quorum presidents.
 When there are enough Aaronic Priesthood holders to serve, these young men prayerfully consider quorum members to recommend as counselors and a secretary.
 The bishopric considers their recommendations and extends the callings.

 Before asking a young man to serve in any of these callings, the bishopric member asks permission from the young man’s parents.